mapmeld/geodata-checkout/README.md

     heroku create APP_NAME
     git push heroku master

-After you have created a new app on Heroku and pushed the code via git, you will need to use the Heroku Toolbelt from your command line to add the free MongoLab starter addon:
+After you have created a new app on Heroku and pushed the code via git, you will need to add the database:

+    #### THIS WILL COST YOU MONEY

-    heroku addons:add mongolab:starter
+    heroku addons:add heroku-postgresql:crane

-Go to Heroku, click on Apps and then on this app's Addons panel.
-On the MongoLab admin panel, add a geospatial index to the "ll" field
+    ( wait 3-5 minutes for database to be created )

+    heroku pg:psql OPTIONS

+    (you will see a name of your database, such as HEROKU_POSTGRESQL_CYAN_URL)

+    heroku pg:psql HEROKU_POSTGRESQL_CYAN_URL

+    (you will enter a new command line)

+    create extension postgis;

+    :q

+    (go to /createtables on your server to finish setting up the database)

 ### Uploading data